Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Additional numerical observations

-(has the same form of the reproducing kernel of $\mathrm{PW}_{K}$).
-This might be again interpreted by the phase delay of the Bessel functions, where the truncation of angular momentum has almost no influence if $\|x\|\leq \kappa$.
-However, when $\|x\|$ grows, the limit function gradually deforms and the rotation invariance will disappear.
-Eventually, when $\kappa^{-1}\|x\|$ becomes large, the limit function roughly possesses a multiplicative structure
+where the value at $y=0$ is defined by continuity.
+This is the normalized local form of the reproducing kernel of $\mathrm{PW}_{K}$.
+It can again be interpreted through the phase delay of Bessel functions: the angular-momentum truncation has almost no influence when $\|x\|\leq \kappa$.
+However, as $\|x\|$ grows, the limit function gradually deforms and rotation invariance disappears.
+Eventually, when $\kappa^{-1}\|x\|$ becomes large, the limit function appears to have the following approximate multiplicative structure: